You are hereGuardian of Culture and Lifeways Awards

 Outstanding Project Award - Recognizes an outstanding project that has greatly benefited indigenous archives, libraries, and museums.
 Projects may include those in a related profession such as heritage preservation, language, archeology, or anthropology, provided there is a link to an archive, library, or museum.
 Individuals or organizations are eligible.
 Past recipients include The Dragonfly Project, a partnership between the Haines Borough Public Library of Alaska and the Chilkoot Indian Association, the Tribal College Librarians Professional Development Institute at Montana State University, Bozeman; the Plateau Peoples' Web Portal, an interactive, online digital archive that provides access to Plateau peoples' cultural materials at Washington State University; and "From the Hands of Our Elders," a collaborative project focused on documenting and preserving the material culture and archival holdings of the Eastern Band of Cherokee Indians; and "Siksika Way of Life" Cultural Sessions at Blackfoot Crossing Historical Park; and Ara Irititja, a project of the Pitjantjatjara Council and the South Australian Museum.

 Archives Institutional Excellence Award - Recognizes indigenous archives that demonstrate a significant commitment to the preservation and use of documentary heritage.
 Nominees are evaluated on their effectiveness in improving the documentary record through identifying and ensuring the preservation of records relating to tribal communities and topics; demonstrating success in raising public awareness of the importance of improving documentation; using innovative approaches to identifying and acquiring the records of tribal communities/topics; or using effective and appropriate approaches to making records available to a broader public audience.
-Past recipients are the St. Regis Mohawk Tribe, the Seneca Tribal Archives and the Colorado River Indian Tribes Library, and the Citizen Potawatomi Cultural Heritage Center, and Sealaska Heritage Institute Library, Archives, and Collections Program; and Office of Archives and Records Management, Poarch Band of Creek Indians.
+Past recipients are the St. Regis Mohawk Tribe, the Seneca Tribal Archives, the Colorado River Indian Tribes Library, and the Citizen Potawatomi Cultural Heritage Center, and Sealaska Heritage Institute Library, Archives, and Collections Program; and Office of Archives and Records Management, Poarch Band of Creek Indians.